 About Dan

-Dan Hartung is a percussionist and educator in the Tampa Bay area.
-He is the Percussion Director at the Tarpon Springs Leadership Conservatory for the Arts and the founder and artistic director of the Austin Percussion Collective (APC), an organization that has created a network of over 40 local percussion educators, freelancers, composers, students, and professors in Austin, TX.
+Dan Hartung is the Assistant Professor of Music and Assistant Director of Bands at Elon University.
+He was recently the Percussion Director of the Tarpon Springs Leadership Conservatory for the Arts and is also the founder and artistic director of the Austin Percussion Collective (APC).

-Dan is also passionate about studying Afro-Diasporic percussion.
-He studies batá, güiro, and rumba in Havana and Matanzas, Cuba with renowned musicians Octavio Rodríguez Rivera, Miguel Bernal, Michel Aldalma, Miguelito León, and members of the Latin Grammy Award winning Los Muñequitos de Matanzas.
-Additionally, he has performed with Tambores del Pueblo, an Afro-Puerto Rican Bomba group, the Austin West African Drum and Dance Company, and has participated in Afro-Venezuelan Tambor celebrations with San Juan New York City and San Juan USA.
+Dan is passionate about studying Afro-Diasporic percussion.
+He has studied Afro-Cuban percussion genres in Havana and Matanzas, Cuba with renowned musicians Octavio Rodríguez Rivera, Miguel Bernal, Michel Aldalma, Miguelito León, and members of the Latin Grammy Award winning Los Muñequitos de Matanzas.
+Additionally, he has performed with the Afro-Puerto Rican Bomba group Tambores del Pueblo, the Austin West African Drum and Dance Company, and he participates in Afro-Venezuelan Tambor celebrations with San Juan USA in New York, NY and Miami, FL.

 Dan has earned degrees from the University of Texas at Austin (D.M.A.), Michigan State University (M.M.) and the University of Nebraska-Lincoln (B.M.E.).
 He has been fortunate to study with some of the foremost collegiate educators including Dave Hall, Gwen Dease, Jon Weber, Kevin “Bujo” Jones, Ivan Trevino, Richard Huntley, and Tom Burritt.
 Dan is an endorsing education artist for Vic Firth sticks and mallets and Zildjian cymbals.